From Statistics Explained

 - increased solidarity and sense of responsibility among EU Member States, and between the EU and non-member countries.

 With this in mind, in 2009 the European Commission made a proposal to establish a European Asylum Support Office (EASO).
-This proposal was formally approved during the first half of 2010 when a decision was taken by the Council and the European Parliament to locate the headquarters of this new office in Valletta, Malta.
-The EASO supports EU Member States in their efforts to implement a more consistent and fair asylum policy, for example, by helping to identify good practices, organising training at the European level, and improving access to accurate information on countries of origin.
+The EASO supports EU Member States in their efforts to implement a more consistent and fair asylum policy.
 It also provides technical and operational support to EU Member States facing particular pressures (in other words, those EU Member States receiving large numbers of asylum applicants).
-The EASO became fully operational in June 2011.
+The EASO became fully operational in June 2011 and has worked to increase its capacity, activity and influence, working with the European Commission and the United Nations High Commissioner for Refugees (UNHCR).

 - introducing an evaluation and early warning mechanism to detect and address emerging problems;